Y2K! World Tour

 The Y2K!
 World Tour was the debut concert tour by American rapper Ice Spice in support of her debut album, Y2K!
 (2024).
-It began on July 4, 2024, at the Roskilde Festival, with shows across North America and Europe.
-It concluded in Adelaide on January 5, 2025 comprising 39 shows.
-Cash Cobain served as the opening act for the North American leg; with Cleotrapa performing on select dates.
-Bktherula served as the opening act for the European leg.
+It began on July 4, 2024, in Roskilde, and concluded in Adelaide on January 5, 2025, comprising forty shows.
+Cash Cobain and Cleotrapa served as opening acts for the North American leg, while Bktherula supported the European leg.

 Background

 On June 5, 2024, Ice Spice formally announced the tour, with 24 shows across Europe and North America from July through August 2024.
 Tickets went on sale on June 7, with a presale that ran from June 5 until June 6.
 On June 6, 2024, Ice Spice added a second New York date due to demand.

 Set list

 The following set list is obtained from the July 30, 2024 show in Washington D.C.
 It is not intended to represent all dates throughout the tour.